web3_clientVersion | Ethereum

 if (clientName === 'Geth') {

-console.log('Client is Geth, this method is not available.');
+console.log('Client is Geth, but version is not supported.');

 } else if (clientName === 'erigon') {